 As a traveller, you better get used to being asked where you are from, as this question comes up early in conversations no matter where you are going in the world.

 Nevertheless, I was surprised to hear the Indonesian version “dari mana?” constantly when walking down the roads of Labuan Bajo.
 Without a greeting like “Halo” or “Selamat” it felt rather direct for the generally very modest and polite Indonesians.
 Of course, we didn’t want to be rude foreigners and learned our reply: “Dari Jerman”.
 OK, actually Yoeri is “Belanda” by passport, but he is also a Berliner, and the Dutch are not very much loved in Indonesia.

 More complicated was a second question which often followed, sometimes was even the only one asked: Ke mana?
 Where are you going?
 We were not passing through as tourists, therefore we also didn’t know what to answer.
 Hopefully, nowhere for a while!

 Even though Labuan Bajo isn’t the most appealing place to be, it serves as a gateway to Komodo National Park with all its natural wonders as well as lush Flores.
-It was winter in Europe so we were definitely planning to stay in Indonesia for some time.
-Basically we came to stay, but on which islands and for how long we had no idea.
+It was winter in Europe so we were definitely planning to stay in Indonesia for some time (My arrival in Indonesia: Dig or dive?).
+Basically, we came to stay, but on which islands and for how long we had no idea.
 “Where are you going?” turned out to be even more of a philosophical question revealing that we were drifting, going with the flow – quite happily, but without any proper destination or plan.